Department of Philosophy

 Matthew has been teaching at the college level since 1998.
 As a graduate student, he taught for two years at The Catholic University of America.
 Then he began teaching at Thomas Aquinas College (Santa Paula, CA), where he remained for eight years.
 Since 2008 he has served as a professor in the Department of Philosophy at the University of Dallas (Irving, TX).
 In addition, since the summer of 2012, he has served has Director of Intellectual Formation at Holy Trinity Seminary (Irving, TX).
 His research and writing focus primarily on medieval philosophy, ancient philosophy, and philosophical anthropology.
 Besides Aquinas, his favorite philosophical authors include Aristotle, Augustine, Boethius, Anselm, and Bonaventure.

-Matthew has been married since 2000 to his lovely wife Teresa, and thus far they have been blessed with six children (two boys and four girls)—who keep them busy, of course, but also joyful and grateful to God for His multitudinous gifts.
+Matthew has been married since 2000 to his lovely wife Teresa, and thus far they have been blessed with seven children (two boys and five girls)—who keep them busy, of course, but also joyful and grateful to God for His multitudinous gifts.

 Phi 1301 Philosophy and the Ethical Life

 Phi 3311 Philosophy of Being